Technology Platform CHyN Clean room

 Curious to know more about the CHyN clean room facility?

-The CHyN clean room is structured into two main areas: the Yellow Room and the White Room, supported by associated user labs located outside the cleanroom complex.
-These labs enable advanced processing of extremely small structures down to 500 nanometers and below, high-resolution imaging, elemental analysis, and ion implantation.
+The CHyN clean room consists of two main areas – the Yellow Room and the White Room – supported by user laboratories located outside the cleanroom complex.
+Together, these facilities enable advanced processing of extremely small structures down to 500 nanometers and below, high-resolution imaging, elemental analysis, and ion implantation.

 The Yellow Room – Structuring at the Nanoscale